-While we don’t recommend sleeping on an empty stomach, we also suggest you avoid sleeping on a full stomach.
-It can have an adverse effect on your insulin levels, which spikes your blood sugar and can lead to weight gain.
-It’s not likely to kill you, but obesity puts you at risk for a whole host of other dangerous conditions.
+While we don’t recommend sleeping on an empty stomach, we suggest you avoid sleeping on an overly full stomach as well.
+Sleeping with a bloated belly can harm your insulin levels, which spikes your blood sugar and can lead to weight gain.
+While this shouldn't cause life-threatening consequences, it’s important to remember that obesity puts you at risk for other dangerous conditions in the long term.

-Instead of making the decision to go back to sleep and starve, make a concerted effort to regulate mealtime, so you eat plenty during the day and have a healthy dinner that’s not too heavy but still has a solid protein source.
+Instead of deciding to go back to sleep and starve, make a concerted effort to regulate mealtime, so you eat plenty during the day and have a healthy dinner that’s not too heavy yet still has a significant source of rich nutrients.

 Sources and References:

 - “Determining the Relationship between Hunger at Bedtime and Sleep in a Large Population: Science to Empower Healthy Diet and Body Composition”, University of California

 - Frank A J L Scheer, et al.“The Internal Circadian Clock Increases Hunger and Appetite in the Evening Independent of Food Intake and Other Behaviors”, U.S. National Library of Medicine, March, 2013

 - Mike Samuels, “Eating before Bed to Lose Weight and Gain Muscle”, Healthy Eating | SF Gate, December 27, 2018